Babes in the Wood murders (Epping Forest)

 The Babes in the Wood murders are the murders of two children which occurred in a copse in Sewardstone, Essex on 31 March 1970.
-The victims, Susan Muriel Blatchford (age 11) and Gary John Hanlon (age 12), were lured from an unknown location close to their North London homes into a copse on the outskirts of Epping Forest, where they were raped and murdered by known paedophile Ronald Jebson.
+The victims, Susan Muriel Blatchford (age 11) and Gary John Hanlon (age 12), were lured from an unknown location close to their north London homes into a copse on the outskirts of Epping Forest, where they were raped and murdered by known paedophile Ronald Jebson.
 Their bodies were discovered on 17 June, 78 days after the two were reported missing by their parents.

 The case remained unsolved for almost thirty years until 61-year-old Jebson, serving a life sentence for the 1974 murder of an eight-year-old girl named Rosemary Papper, confessed to their rape and murder in 1998.
 He was convicted of both murders in May 2000.
 Jebson subsequently died in prison in 2015.

-Blatchford and Hanlon became known as the "Babes in the Wood" due to the location of their murders and subsequent discovery of their bodies.
+Blatchford and Hanlon became known as the "Babes in the Wood" due to the location of their murders and the subsequent discovery of their bodies.
 They also became known by this epithet as the coroner was unable to determine if they died of exposure or foul play at the initial inquest into their deaths, leaving an initial possibility the children had died by misadventure.

 Disappearance

-Shortly after 4:30 p.m. on the afternoon of 31 March 1970, 11-year-old Susan Blatchford left her home in Riley Road, Enfield, North London, to call at the home of her school friend, 12-year-old Gary Hanlon, who lived in nearby Marrilyne Avenue.
+Shortly after 4:30 p.m. on the afternoon of 31 March 1970, 11-year-old Susan Blatchford left her home in Riley Road, Enfield, north London, to call at the home of her school friend, 12-year-old Gary Hanlon, who lived in nearby Marrilyne Avenue.
 Hanlon's mother, Beryl, answered the door.
 According to Beryl, Blatchford simply asked the question, "Is Gary there?"
 Shortly after her son joined his friend outside the front door, he asked his mother for permission to join his friend for a walk.
 His mother agreed, upon the promise he would return in one hour for dinner.
 The two are known to have walked down Marrilyne Avenue hand-in-hand, with Hanlon holding his football beneath one arm.

 The final verifiable sighting of Blatchford and Hanlon occurred at approximately 5:30 p.m.
 On this occasion, the two were seen walking across a nearby field.
 No known subsequent sightings of the two were reported to police.
 Missing person reports were filed by both sets of parents at Ponders End police station at approximately 8 p.m. the same evening.

 Investigation

 The following day, the Metropolitan Police launched an intense manhunt to locate the children.
-This operation was headed by Chief Superintendent Leonard Read, and at peak 600 officers were assigned full-time to the case.
-Concern for the children's welfare was heightened by the fact that on the night of their disappearance the temperature had fallen below freezing point, and the morning of 1 April saw a snowfall across Enfield.
+This operation was headed by Chief Superintendent Leonard Read, and at its peak 600 officers were assigned full-time to the case.
+Concern for the children's welfare was heightened by the fact that on the night of their disappearance, the temperature had fallen below freezing point, and the morning of 1 April saw a snowfall across Enfield.